Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

 - Saturation by Workload (default): darker bar means higher workload.

 - Business Goal: entered in the Strategy view.
 This is only available if you have defined at least one business goal.

 - Project Phases: defined under Manage > Advanced.
 This is only available if you have defined at least one project phase with a color assigned to it.

 - Staffing: individual colors for no allocations, only role allocations, role and resource allocations or only resource allocations.

 - Color Schemes by Project Fields

-- Any custom project field of the Lookup type for that you have field rights (colors must have been assigned to lookup values.)
+- Any custom project field of the Single-select type for that you have field rights (colors must have been assigned to single-select options.)

 Saturation by Workload

 This color scheme is always available and displays the workload of projects in relation to each other.
 Light blue projects have less workload than dark blue projects.
 Projects without any allocations will be displayed in the default gray color.